By Juli Simpson, RN, BSN, LSN

 In Ohio, over 4,000 babies are born each year with birth defect.
+Some doctors and medical professionals may fail to inform the parents of the child’s potential birth defects and so might constitute a wrongful birth case wherein the parents could recover compensation for their extraordinary medical and other health care expenses.
 Birth defects are also one of the leading causes of infant mortality in Ohio and the nation.
 Thanks to ongoing medical advances, children born with birth defects are living longer.
 These children and their families still need help.
 They often need specialized treatment, continued care, and strong social support to improve their overall quality of life.

 Not all birth defects can be prevented.
 But, there are things that a woman can do before and during pregnancy to increase her chance of having a healthy baby: